 A prostate and G-spot massager from space

 Here’s an idea: If your giftee celebrates Christmas, hang this stunning multi-tasker from the tree.
-And if they don’t, gently caress their face with it while they sleep.
+And if they don’t (or, if they do; who cares), gently caress their face with it while they sleep.

 This cult-fave clitoral vibe has over 45,000 reviews

 A legend.
 The Satisfyer Pro 2 is often imitated but never quite equalled, as one of our writers who tested it concluded, because the suction attachment is deep set and stimulates the clitoris without making direct contact.
 It really feels like getting head, man.

 Whether you’re trying to have hot, kinky (and quiet) sex while you’re home for the holidays or just game to shake things up with a little put-the-turkey-in-the-oven roleplay, Lovehoney’s silky restraints are a BDSM must.

 Happy shopping, you price-slashing stud.